 You really shouldn’t eat that box of chocolates but what you can do is make your own valentines treat.
 Lets start with something easy, divine vanilla pudding.
 Obviously we have been talking about chocolate so this really should have been a chocolate pudding post but this family really isn’t all that into chocolate, gasp!
 I know but we still love a treat and this could easily be transformed in divine chocolate pudding if you prefer.

-- Add coconut milk and sugar and bring to a simmer.
+- Add coconut milk and sugar to a small pot and heat over low-medium heat, bringing it to a simmer.

-- Meanwhile, whisk eggs and add in arrowroot powder and cocoa powder (if using).
+- Meanwhile, whisk eggs and add in arrowroot powder.

-- Pour one ladle of the steaming milk into the egg mixture, whisking constantly.
+- Pour one ladle of the steaming milk into the egg mixture, whisking constantly to prevent clumping.

-- Turn the pot of coconut milk to low and add the egg mixture and continue whisking until thickened.
+- Turn the pot of coconut milk to low and slowly add the egg mixture, whisking until thickened.

 - Once it thickens, remove from heat and stir in vanilla and butter.